Delivery · MVP to production · Isle of Man

 You keep building the product people see.
 We build the part that keeps it alive.

-Two decades of taking products live.
+Two decades of

 We have done this for clients across nearly two decades, from founder MVPs to platforms serving millions of visits a month.
 The work runs on the same structure as all Koneqt delivery: dedicated people on your account, senior engineers reviewing, AWS-qualified DevOps shipping, Jira in the open.